jaiminmoslake7020/shareware-vanilla/readme.md

 - [Github Repo](https://github.com/jaiminmoslake7020/shareware-vanilla/)
 - [Deployed app with Github pages](https://jaiminmoslake7020.github.io/shareware-vanilla/)

+## Prerequisites

+It requires that computer has node installed and npm installed.
+Follow this [link](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) if it is not installed.

+- Node
+- NPM

 ## How to run application locally.

 [Download code zip from Github](https://github.com/jaiminmoslake7020/shareware-vanilla/archive/refs/heads/main.zip)

-It requires that computer has node installed and npm installed.
-Follow this [link](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) if it is not installed.

 Now you have at this point node and npm installed at your local machine.